pelectron/static_gui_library/readme.md

 ``sgl_core_dep`` can then be used in an embedded environment.

-Note that Qt build tools, such as qmake, need to be available in your path for when building with ``gui=true``!
+Note that Qt build tools, such as qmake, need to be available in your path when building with ``gui=true``!

 For compiling with Qt5, you should set `qt_major_version=5` in the default options.
+The default is Qt6.

 More on the visualizer can be found [here](markdown/visualizer.md).